fusterma/JUAS2024B/Tutorials2024.md

 Figure 7: FODO cell with dipoles and sextupoles scheme.
 </p>

-2. Using the K2_1 and K2_2 obtained in point 1 and the β-functions and dispersion at the sextupole location, evaluate using the formula the sextupolar effect Q1 for a particle of  ∆p/p= 10^(-2).
-Compare the results obtained in the Tutorial 4.
+2. Using the strength of the sextupoles, $K2_{1}$ and $K2_{2}$ and the linear optics functions ($\beta$-function and dispersion) at the sextupole' location, evaluate the sextupole's contribution to the chromaticity on the horizontal plane using the following equation:

 3. Track a particle with initial conditions x, y, px, py = (1, 1, 0, 0) mm in 100 cells and ∆p/p= 10^(-2).
 Plot the x-px phase-space.
 Did you manage to recover the original tune for the off-momentum particle?